Sessions¶

 A session occurs in a session folder, and may be executed using either a SAS or a JS runtime.
 The session folder will contain any uploaded files, as well as the program / script being executed (prepended with code to enable relevant variables, such as URL parameters).

-The program itself will write the output to _webout, setting the header properties in a file, the location of which is in the sasjs_stpsrv_header_loc variable.
+, setting the header properties in a file, the location of which is in the sasjs_stpsrv_header_loc

-SAS Runtime
+SAS Runtime¶

 In triggering the SAS executable, there are two factors that need to be overcome:

-1. The process is expensive to launch (startup cost)
+- The process is expensive to launch (startup cost)

-2. Once launched, the process will run until the end and cannot be 'communicated' with directly
+- Once launched, the process will run until the end and cannot be 'communicated' with directly

 To improve responsiveness, it is critical to prelaunch SAS sessions.
 But how to provide an arbitrary SAS program to a running SAS session (without impacting the session itself)?